Welcome to the virtual home of the Sanctuary

 Our objection is with the Crown allowing planning for this development and not protecting it as open green space as announced on 25 March 2018.

-The Sanctuary Mahi Whenua has been mentioned to be retained in about 100 of the 230 submissions received for Proposed Plan Change 94 - so it won't be easy to overlook by the PC 94 panel when they are convened.
+The Sanctuary Mahi Whenua was mentioned to be retained in about 100 of the 230 submissions received for Proposed Plan Change 94 - so it won't be easy to overlook by the PC 94 panel.